emrhAkgl/cstring/README.md

-# xstring
+# strutil

-The xstring library was written in C for a string approach similar to that in C++, but much less professional.
+The strutil library was written in C for a string approach similar to that in C++, but much less professional.
 Note that this is a personal project.
 The project file consists of a single .h file and is written on Linux.

 The string structure is currently 72 bytes in size on 64-bit GNU/Linux due to the function pointers it contains.